shambhavi-20/sp24-cse110-lab4/explore/devtools/devtools-part1.md

 2. Which file initiated the download of the new file?

-   The name of file that initiated the download of the new file is **expose.js**
+   The name of the file that initiated the download of the new file is **expose.js**

 3. What is the file size of the downloaded file?
 (Hint: you can find this in the network tab, or the response headers)